ShymaaIsmail/alx-system_engineering-devops/0x02-shell_redirections/README.md

 SHELL IO Redirection
-1. Hello world file: it pint a word ends with newline.
+1. Hello world file: it print a word ends with newline.
+2. Confusing Smiley